Mark-Seaman/Shrinking-World-Pubs/quest/Pub/Loss.md

 **2. Embrace the Complexity of Grief**

 Grief is not a linear process—it is complex and often confusing.
 One moment, you may feel numb; the next, you may be overwhelmed with emotion.
-Accept that grief doesn’t follow a straight line.
+Accept that grief doesn't follow a straight line.
 By embracing this complexity, you give yourself permission to experience grief in all its forms without judgment or pressure to "move on" too quickly.

 **3. Lean into Vulnerability and Community**